linusfri/deployments/README.md

 # Node Deployment

-This repository enables provisioning and configuration a DigitalOcean VPS.
+This repository enables provisioning and configuration a Hetzner VPS.

 ## Setup Environment